asmacdo/opfvta/README.md

-# Opto-fMRI of the Ventral Tegmental Area
+# A Whole-Brain Map and Assay Parameter Analysis of Mouse VTA Dopaminergic Activation

 These are the content files used to generate scientific communication materials for the “Opto-fMRI of Ventral Tegmental Area” project.